Arthi-chaud/Meelo/README.md

 - Automated Lyrics download
 - Embedded and inline artwork file handling
 - Access, stream, and download songs from your server
+- Playlists
+- Multi-language support
+  - English
+  - French
+- External Metadata Providers (Optional)
+  - Genius
+  - MusicBrainz
+- User management

-Keep track of the incoming features with the [project's issues](https://github.com/Arthi-chaud/Meelo/issues)
+Keep track of the upcoming features with the [project's issues](https://github.com/Arthi-chaud/Meelo/issues)

 ## Why Meelo could be what you are looking for